 Plan Amendment and Modification.
 The Committee may amend or terminate the Employee Plan, including modification or waiver of terms as they apply to individual Participants.
 However, shareholder approval is required for any amendment that would: increase the aggregate number of shares of Common Stock issuable under the Employee Plan; materially increase the benefits accruing to Participants in the Employee Plan; or modify the eligibility requirements for, or decrease the minimum exercise price of, any options.
-No amendment or termination of the Employee Plan may adversely affect the rights of any Participant.
+No amendment or termination of the Employee Plan may adversely affect the rights of any Participant under any then outstanding award without the consent of the Participant.
 The Employee Plan provides for automatic adjustments to prevent dilution or enlargement of the Participant's rights in the event of a stock split, stock dividend, or similar transaction.
 No adjustments or reduction of the exercise price of any outstanding award may be made in the event of a decline in the price of the Common Stock, either by reducing the exercise price of outstanding awards or by canceling outstanding awards in connection with regranting incentives at a lower price to the same Participant.